inko-lang/inko/docs/source/getting-started/memory-management.md

 Inko also has a type of reference known as a "unique reference".
 Such references impose heavy restriction on borrowing, which ensures that these borrows don't exist when the unique reference is moved around.
-To illustrate this, change the `cats.inko` program to the following:
+To illustrate this, change the `hello.inko` program to the following:

 ```inko
 import std.stdio (Stdout)